What is a CMMS and EAM?

 EAM is the optimal life cycle management of an organization’s physical assets.
 EAM includes aspects of business such as operations, maintenance and decommissioning/replacement of a plant, equipment and facilities, design, and more.

+At one time, CMMS and EAM were seen as vastly different solutions for maintenance management.
+However, with the modern systems on the market today, the lines between the two have blurred.
 To help explain the primary differences between CMMS and EAM, let’s quickly rewind 30 years to the inception of CMMS and EAM, and then discuss how the differences have evolved from software functionality to a maintenance “state of mind.”

-The Birth of CMMS & EAM
+The History of CMMS & EAM

 In the 1980s when CMMS systems were first introduced on the market by eMaint and other providers, they were working to replace manual maintenance systems and to develop: